Patrick Mahomes II Player Prop Bets for NFL Week 6 | Kansas City vs. Washington 10/17/2021

 Matchup vs. Washington

-- In one matchup against the Football Team, Mahomes threw for zero passing yards, 312.5 yards less than his over/under in Sunday's game.
+- In one matchup against the Football Team, Mahomes threw for zero passing yards, 312.5 yards fewer than his over/under in Sunday's game.

 - Mahomes did not throw a touchdown pass in that outing against the Football Team.

-- The Football Team are giving up 301.4 passing yards per game this year, the NFL's 27th-ranked pass defense.
+- The Football Team have the NFL's 27th-ranked pass defense this season, allowing 301.4 yards per game through the air.

-- The Football Team's defense is 30th in the NFL, conceding 2.8 passing touchdowns per game.
+- The Football Team have allowed 14 passing TDs this season (2.8 per game), ranking them 30th among NFL defenses.

 Recent Performances

-- He also tacked on 61 yards on eight carries, averaging 7.6 yards per attempt without a touchdown.
+- He also ran the ball eight times for 61 yards, averaging 7.6 yards per carry on the ground.

 - He's also rushed 17 times for 132 yards, averaging 44.0 yards per game.